jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

     - Linked back to PR, tasks, comments etc in VSTS
     - Must allow for model provenance
     - Can be kicked of automatically or manually by passing in required parameters
+- The deployment to include the scoring site
+    - Model training code and scoring site deployed as a unit

 ### Containers
 - All components of system must operate inside Docker containers